-As mentioned in Section 3.1, record drawings indicate an existing sanitary sewer directly adjacent to the site, along Montrose Road and Grassy Brook Road.
-A 200 mm diameter sanitary connection is proposed to connect the subject lands to the existing 450 mm diameter sanitary sewer on Montrose Road.
+As mentioned in Section 3.1, record drawings indicate an existing sanitary sewer directly west of the site, along Montrose Road.
+An existing 200 mm diameter sanitary lateral is also present at the site's property line and will be used to connect the subject lands to the existing 450 mm diameter sanitary sewer on Montrose Road.
 Internal to the site, proposed sanitary sewers shall conform with minimum size and depth requirements per the City of Niagara Falls Engineering Design Guidelines Manual - Section 4: Sanitary Drainage Systems.
 Furthermore, in accordance with the City of Niagara Falls design criteria and the Niagara Region Sewer Use By-law, a manhole shall be located along the site's property line for maintenance and inspection purposes.